vishalanandl177/React-Material-UI-Starter/README.md

 ## Info

-The projects includes some packages: Material-UI, Axios, Redux.
+The projects includes some packages: Material-UI, Axios, Redux.<br>
-The project by default uses scss.
+The project by default uses scss.<br>
-Add all the general methods to GeneralMethod class.
+Add all the general methods to GeneralMethod class.<br>
-In HttpClient.jsx, set "baseURL" to the API endpoint.
+In HttpClient.jsx, set "baseURL" to the API endpoint.<br>
 Enjoy coding.

 ## Available Scripts